densify-dev/Container-Optimization-Data-Forwarder/README.md

 ## Helm Chart

 To deploy it via Helm follow these steps:
-* Clone the repo
+* Clone or update repo
 * Set the relevant endpoints and credentials values in helm/resources/overrideValues.yaml (see the configuration table below)
 * cd helm
 * Run the command: 'helm install . -f resources/overrideValues.yaml'

  ## Helm chart Configuration

-The following table lists the configurable parameters of the container-optimization-data-forwarder chart.
+The following table lists the configurable parameters of the container-optimization-data-forwarder chart in helm/resources/overrideValues.yaml.

 | Parameter                                | Description                                             | Default                   |
 |------------------------------------------|---------------------------------------------------------|---------------------------|